patriciasbar/webdev-ztm/README.md

 🔥 Getting Started
 Clone this repo like a boss:

-bash
-Copy code
+# Clone the repository
 git clone https://github.com/your-username/webdev-ztm.git

-Navigate into the repo:
+# Navigate into the repo

-bash
-Copy code
 cd webdev-ztm

-Activate the virtual environment (because every coder needs a secret weapon 🔫):
+# Activate the virtual environment (for Windows)

-For Windows:

-bash
-Copy code
 myenv\Scripts\activate

-Install the requirements (Load up your arsenal 🧰):
+# Install the requirements

-bash
-Copy code
 pip install -r requirements.txt

 ⚡ Requirements
 These are the tools that will help you dominate the web-dev world: